Chadwin-MLab/Demo-repoGit/README.md

 ⌨️ (1:07:55) End

 This tutorial helped me get my repo cloned locally, pull changes from my Github, edit the files then push changes.

+Some new changes, creating a feature branch using the Git Checkout -b "feature name" command.

+Use Git Branch to view available branches.